miguelfreitas/twister-html/README.md

         git commit -m "Klingon translation"
         git push

-3. When opening the pull request on github, make sure you're pointing to `miguelfreitas:i18n` as the base, so we can merge it straight away in the right place.
+3. When opening the pull request on github.
 For any help, ping @toyg.